An Unexplored Way

 about the author

-A business sustainability consultant focused on spirituality and ecology, Eduardo Sasso serves as a contributor to the renewable transition.
-In 2015 he helped to co-found Eathkeepers, a citizen group in Vancouver working out a Judeochristian vision of ecology, public love, and climate justice.
+An entrepreneur and business sustainability consultant focused on religion and ecology, Eduardo Sasso serves as a contributor to the renewable transition.
+In 2015 he helped co-found Eathkeepers, a citizen group in Vancouver working out a vision of ecology, public love, and climate justice.